datahub-project/datahub/metadata-ingestion/source_docs/file.md

 # File

-Pulls metadata from a previously generated file.
-Note that the file sink can produce such files, and a number of samples are included in the [examples/mce_files](../examples/mce_files) directory.
+This plugin pulls metadata from a previously generated file.
+The file sink can produce such files, and a number of samples are included in the [examples/mce_files](../examples/mce_files) directory.